Conditional Formatting will change the formatting for a cell in a report when certain conditions are met.

 Once the Formatting Rule is complete, click OK to save it.

-Click the Column where the rule should format the data, and select the Formatting Rules button.
+Click the Column where the rule should format the data, right click, and select the Formatting Rules button.

-Check the box of the Format that should apply to the data, and click "OK".
+Check the box of the Rule that should apply to the data, and click "OK".

 To remove Conditional Formatting from the column, highlight the column that is currently formatted, click "Formatting Rules", un-check the box next to the name of the rule, and click "OK".